TTtie/discord.nvim/README.md

 > There is a bug with Git Credential Manager/Plug on Windows that breaks GitHub credentials due to how Plug does its URLs.
 > To prevent that, add this before initializing Plug into your init.vim:
 > ```vim
-> let g:plug_url_format='https://github.com/%s.git' " The default value is https://git::@github.com/%s.git, which breaks GitHub credentials
+> let g:plug_url_format='https://github.com/%s.git' " The default is https://git::@github.com/%s.git, which breaks GitHub credentials on Windows
 > ```

 [dein](https://github.com/Shougo/dein.vim):